leadedge/ofSpoutDemo/README.md

 ## Addons

-The project uses [ofxWinMenu](https://github.com/leadedge/ofxWinMenu) addon and the [ofxSkybox](https://github.com/kalwalt/ofxSkyBox) addon Created by kalwalt alias Walter Perdan.
+The project uses [ofxWinMenu](https://github.com/leadedge/ofxWinMenu) addon and the [ofxSkybox](https://github.com/kalwalt/ofxSkyBox) addon created by kalwalt alias Walter Perdan.
 The source for both of these is modified and included with the project.

 ## Building the project